 Attempt to prepare for the unexpected upfront.
 Purchasing a battery-powered back up sump pump could be critical in an instance where your home’s power gets knocked out.
 Another tip recommended by Commercial Service is to regularly clear your gutters and check to make sure they are not draining to your home’s foundation.

-Step Four: Choose a trusted, certified partner for your annual sump pump exam
+Step Four: Choose a trusted, certified partner for your yearly sump pump exam

 As previously mentioned, sump pump annual maintenance is advised.
 Check-ups on all your equiment are best way to ensure everything is running properly and efficiently.
-At Commercial Service, a trained technician can offer their expertise for more in-depth maintenance questions and issues.
-Commercial service technicians can likewise suggest advice, and tell you about any new technological innovations in the field that may benefit you and your home.
+At Commercial Service, a trained technician can offer their expertise for more in-depth sump pump maintenance questions and issues.
+Our technicians can likewise suggest advice, and tell you about any new technological innovations in the field that may benefit you and your home.